20 percent capital gains tax rate

 The previous top capital gains rate was 15 percent on profits from assets held for more than a year before selling.
 That long-term capital gains tax rate applied to taxpayers whose income fell into the 25 percent or higher tax bracket.

-All short-term capital gains, those from sales of assets held for a year or less than a year, continue to be taxed at your ordinary income tax rates.
+All short-term capital gains, those from sales of assets held for a year or less than a year, continue to be taxed at your ordinary income tax rate, regardless of which tax bracket your income falls into.